Representing Health Care Providers

 Health care provider organizations retain McNair for help with the full spectrum of their operating, regulatory, administrative and dispute resolution needs.
 Because we focus on representing health care providers – general care and acute hospitals and health systems, nursing homes and long-term care facilities, physician organizations and clinics – we have the experience to address your concerns, without the conflicting interests that can rise from representing insurers or patients.
 On behalf of provider clients, our lawyers handle litigation, facilitate business combinations, and provide regulatory and public affairs advocacy.

-Four members of our team have been selected by their professional peers for inclusion in Best Lawyers in America® in 2013 for Health Care law.
 By drawing on McNair’s firmwide capabilities, our health care lawyers have the insight and capabilities to address health care providers’ business and legal needs.

 - McNair Receives National and Metropolitan Honors in 2017 Best Law FirmsNovember 1, 2016

 - Six McNair Attorneys Named "Lawyer of the Year"August 24, 2016